tomouellette/ginseng/docs/usage.md

 ### Annotating new data with a trained `ginseng` model

 If you've trained a model, annotation is simple.
 Just load your model state and provide an `AnnData` object or path to count data, and there you go.
-For optimal speed, you can tune batch size, but in most cases annotation should be fast even for hundreds of thousands of cells.
-Check out the docstring for details on additional arguments.
+For optimal speed, you can tune batch size, but in most cases annotation should be fast (even for hundreds of thousands of cells).
+For more details on additional arguments, check the docs/docstring.

 ```python
 from ginseng.annotate import GinsengAnnotate